gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

    * The 'k' parameter includes the OSCORE Master Secret.

    * The 'exp' parameter specifies when the OSCORE Master Secret expires.

    * The 'alg' parameter, if present, has as value the AEAD algorithm used in the group.

    * The 'kid' parameter, if present, has as value the identifier of the key in the parameter 'k'.

    * The 'base IV' parameter, if present, has as value the OSCORE Common IV.

-   * The 'clientID' parameter, if present, has as value the OSCORE Endpoint ID assigned to the joining node by the Group Manager.
+   * The 'clientID' parameter, if present, has as value the OSCORE Sender ID assigned to the joining node by the Group Manager.
 This parameter is not present if the node joins the group exclusively as pure listener, according to what specified in the Access Token (see {{ssec-auth-resp}}).
 In any other case, this parameter MUST be present.

-   * The 'serverID' parameter MUST be present and has as value the Group Identifier (Gid) currently associated to the group.
+   * The 'serverID' parameter MUST be present and has as value the Group Identifier (Gid) associated to the group.

    * The 'kdf' parameter, if present, has as value the KDF algorithm used in the group.